boidushya/Boidushya.github.io/index.md

 # Hello Everyone!

 My name is Boidushya, better known by the pseudonym Semolini D' Costa.
-I make bots on Facebook and Twitter (not those which hack into mainframe)
+I make bots on Facebook, Discord and Twitter and practice ML at times as well

 ## If you wanna see some of my bot: